vdhan/an-expansion/README.md

     + Sorcery: Now causes a hero's spells to inflict an additional 5%/10%/20% damage in combat and increases spell power by 1/2/3.
     + Artillery: Also increases ballista damage by 100%/200%/300%.
     + First Aid: Now healing up to 100/225/400 points and cast Stone Skin at beginning of battle for 10/25/50 rounds.
+    + Warfare: Learn 1 of Artillery, First Aid or Ballistics takes all.

   * Towns:
     + Stronghold: Reduces cost for Cyclops Cave.